 By this we would have understood that it would take extremely lots of years to reach the max limit of BIGINT.

-System databases are the default databases that are installed when the SQL Server is installed.
-Basically there are 4 system databases: Master, MSDB, TempDB and Model.
-It is highly recommended that these databases are not modified or altered for smooth functioning of the SQL System.
+Ans: System databases are the default databases that are installed when the SQL Server is installed.
+Basically, there are 4 system databases: Master, MSDB, TempDB, and Model.
+It is highly recommended that these databases are not modified or altered for the smooth functioning of the SQL System.

 A user database is a database that we create to store data and start working with the data.

-Primarily, recovery model is chosen keeping in view the amount of data loss one can afford to.
+Ans: Primarily, the recovery model is chosen to keep in view the amount of data loss one can afford to.
 If one expects to have minimal or no data loss, choosing the Full recovery model is a good choice.
 Depending on the recovery model of a database, the behavior of database log file changes.
 I would recommend you read more material on log backups and log file behavior and so on to understand in depth.

-There are basically 3 types of replication: Snapshot, Transactional and Merge Replication.
-The type of Replication you choose, depends on the requirements and/or the goals one is trying to achieve.
-For example Snapshot Replication is useful only when the data inside the tables does not change frequently and the amount of data is not too large, such as a monthly summary table or a product list table etc. Transactional Replication would useful when maintaining a copy of a transactional table such as sales
+Ans: There are basically 3 types of replication: Snapshot, Transactional and Merge Replication.
+The type of Replication you choose depends on the requirements and/or the goals one is trying to achieve.
+For example, Snapshot Replication is useful only when the data inside the tables does not change frequently and the amount of data is not too large, such as a monthly summary table or a product list table, etc. Transactional Replication would useful when maintaining a copy of a transactional table such as sales.